pieterjanvc/GEO-REU-Peer-Mentors-2024/part3_ggplot/README.md

 - `plot` takes the variable containing the ggplot object
 - `width` and `height` are the dimensions of the plot to save
 - `units` specifies what the dimension values are (e.g. "px" = pixels)

+_If you are using **RStudio or Positron**, you can also manually save any plot by clicking the **Export button in the Plots window**.
+This is handy if you don't need to save a plot using code in your script, or if you want to figure out the best height / width values as these will auto update when you resize the preview window_

 ## Additional resources